ModiaSim/Modia.jl/docs/src/tutorial/Appendix.md

   :r => 200
 ```

-If a key already exists `q` in the first dictionary, it's value is overwritten otherwise it's added, `r`.
-Such a merge semantics allows for unification of parameter modifications and inheritance as will be demonstrated below.
+If a key already exists in the first dictionary (like `:q`), its value is overwritten (like `:r`) otherwise it's added (like `:p`).
+Such a merge semantic allows for unification of parameter modifications and inheritance as will be demonstrated below.

 ## A.3 MergeModels algorithm